HomeFit AtlasWorkouts that fit the room

 Avoid rushing the setup before the first two reps.
 If the room, surface, or equipment is not steady, the page is no longer helping and a simpler movement is the better choice.

-When should I skip Wall Push-Up?
+When should I skip Wall Push-Up Form: Beginner Wall Push Ups, Steps and Mistakes?

 Source And Safety Notes